A tribute to the life and work of Brian Torode

 The architect of St Peter’s Church in Gloucester was, of course, Gilbert Robert Blount (1819-1876) who had trained as a civil engineer under Brunel.
 He was both a grandson of Mary Blount and a nephew of both Elizabeth Riddell and Frances Blount.
 Gilbert Blount was also a second cousin of Frances Gordon-Canning, the benefactor of St Peter’s.
 When Gilbert was visiting Clifton to discuss with Bishop Clifford the plans for St Peter’s Church and various other projects in the diocese such as Westbury-on-Trym Convent and Holy Rood School in Swindon, he would often stay with his Aunt Frances.

-Gilbert Blount organized the erection of the gravestone of his grandmother, which came from Cookes of Gloucester and cost £8-14-6d.
+Gilbert Blount organised the erection of the gravestone of his grandmother, which came from Cookes of Gloucester and cost £8-14-6d.
 Cooke was also given the contract for his Aunt Elizabeth’s gravestone, which was completed and ready for erection by the end of March 1850.
 Gilbert Blount also designed the gravestone of his Aunt Frances, which was again made by Cooke of Gloucester, the firm that he used for the building of St Peter’s Gloucester.

 In close proximity are the gravestones of the Porters, Hanfords and also the Eystons.
 Not only is Mary Jane Eyston buried at Kemerton but also her eldest son and daughter-in-law, Charles and Marie Teresa of East Hendred.
 They are buried together by the big yew tree.